 Success Stories of a few Fine Art Bartending Graduates

 Some of our Fine Art Bartending graduates of the Bartender Certification Course have gone on to some amazing careers.
+Some are just starting theirs.
 Over 35 years of teaching how to bartend does result in some pretty amazing bartenders that have gone on to dazzle the world.
 Read even just a few of these awesome testimonials of past students.
 At one point, they didn’t know the difference between a lager and an ale either and also wondered how to become a bartender!

 Luca Corradini attended Vancouver’s Fine Art Bartending School in 2008.
 Since then he has gone on to incredible international success as a Bartender.
 After finishing up with the Fine Art Commercial Bartending Course, Luca found himself an entry level bartending job on Granville street at Cafe Crepe, slinging pitchers of draft for students.
 From these humble beginnings, he went on to London, England, and became immersed in the local flair bartending scene, entering international competitions and working at a London Nightclub.
 From London, he travelled to Mexico, teaching flair bartending seminars of his own as he traveled across the country.